oroinc/documentation/user_guide/how_to_track.rst

 - Create a :ref:`Сampaign <user-guide-marketing-campaigns>` record

-- Create a :ref:`Tracking Website <user-guide-tracking-websites>` record for this Website
+- Create a :ref:`Tracking Website <user-guide-marketing-tracking>` record for this Website

 - Use the "Tracking code" on their View pages to modify the code of the website